jordansissel/ruby-cabin/README.md

 # Broaden Your Views

 Many logging tools are myopic - they only see one use for logs.
-Loggers are for debugging and troubleshooting.
+Some logging tools are for debugging and troubleshooting.
 Some are for logging usage for billing and accounting.
 Some logs are for recording transactions for rollback or replay.

 Ultimately all of these things are, roughly, a timestamp and some data.
 Debug logs will have messages and context.
 Billing logs will have customer info and